 In 2019 he sang in "The Makropulos Affair" at Theatro São Pedro, Lei Contes d'Hoffmann at Rio de Janeiro Opera House and in many concerto throughout the country.
 In 2020 he sang Walsingham in the first "at distance" Opera Recording in Brazil, A Feast in times of pague by Cesar Cui.
 He was also Alfio in Cavalleria Rusticana and John Sorel in The Consul, both with the GRU Sinfônica, having sung the same role also in 2021.
 This same year he also sang Le pauper Matelot and Socrate in Theatro São Pedro and Il Turco in Italia and Rusalka in Teatro Adamastor.
 He also sang the Rückert Lieder with OJESP conducted by Lígia Amadio at Sala São Paulo.

-Since 2020 he is part of the Fábio Zanon and Vinicius Atique Duo for voice and guitar, and will perform at Sala Cecília Meirelles in Rio.
+Since 2020 he is part of the Fábio Zanon and Vinicius Atique Duo for voice and guitar, having performed at several concert halls in Brazil.

 Currently studying with the mythic mezzo-soprano Dolora Zajick, was awarded a scholarship by the University of São Paulo (USP) to study voice at the Université de Montréal under the guidance of the baritone Mark Pedrotti.
 Vinicius has also studied with Eliane Coelho and Carmo Barbosa.